nydailynews/style/README.md

 ## Other naming conventions

+### Date formats
+`YYYY-MM-DD` when possible.
+This allows us to 1. more easily sort by date and 2. more easily parse out the year from the month and date.

 ### File and directory names
 Naming files and directories consistently will make certain things in your world a little bit easier.